EdbMails EDB Recovery and Migration software

 Browse for EDB file

-• Select the offline EDB file from your computer drive, then click the ‘Next’ button to continue.
+• Browse and select the offline EDB file from your computer, then click Next to continue.

 Select EDB file